What is condenser

 How does a condenser work?

-The condenser removes heat from the refrigerant, allowing it to condense back into a liquid.
-This is done by using a fan to pull in outside air and blow it across the condenser coils, dissipating the heat outside.
+A condenser removes heat from the refrigerant, causing it to condense back into a liquid.
+This allows the refrigerant to absorb heat from the indoor air and cool the home.

 Connect with certified professionals in your area